ShubhamHanda/Predictive-Modelling-of-NBA-Sports-League/README.md

 Although, the data is highly accurate but still the data was checked for outliers and missing values and if founded they were treated.

+To understand the problems solved and get a better idea of the project, Go through the report file in this project

+For any other queries Email me at : Shubhamhanda9@gmail.com